 With medical conditions that can be managed, such as high blood pressure, insurance companies may take into consideration the many ways to control them, such as medication and diet.
 Most people with high blood pressure can still find affordable coverage as a result.

 How can I lower my blood pressure for life insurance?

-- Eating foods rich in potassium and reduce sodium intake
+- Eating healthy: Eating foods rich in potassium and reducing sodium intake

 Whether you prepare a month in advance or a year, following these recommendations in the long term will contribute to lowering your blood pressure for a medical exam.
 You should also always be completely honest about a high blood pressure diagnosis and reading on your life insurance application because any intentional fraud/false information can invalidate your policy.

 What is high cholesterol?

 High cholesterol refers to the amount of LDL (low-density lipoprotein) cholesterol in your blood.
 LDL cholesterol is considered as ‘bad’ cholesterol, and if your blood contains too much LDL cholesterol you have high cholesterol.
 When left untreated, high cholesterol can lead to many health problems, including heart attack or stroke.

 What is considered high cholesterol for life insurance?